popphp/pop-http/README.md

 ```

 In the examples above, the `$response` object returned is a full response object, complete with all of the headers,
-data, messaging and content body that comes with an HTTP response.
-If you want to simply access the pertinent body
+data, messaging and content that comes with an HTTP response.
+If you want to simply access the pertinent content of
-content of the response object, you can call this:
+the response object, this method can be used:

 ```php
 $content = $response->getParsedResponse();
 ```

-That method will attempt to auto-negotiate the content-type and give an appropriate data response or object.
-For example,
+That method will attempt to auto-negotiate the `Content-Type` header and give an appropriate data response or object.
-if the content type of the response was `application/json`, then the data returned will be a PHP array representation of
+For example, if the content type of the response was `application/json`, then the data returned will be a PHP array
-that JSON data.
+representation of that JSON data.

 A `POST` request can be given some data in the `$options` array to send along with the request: